Southeast Forestlands logoSoutheast Forestlands

 Forestry Consultants & Timber Sales — Lee County, MS

-Independent registered foresters representing landowners in Lee County, MS. Sealed-bid timber sales, cruises, appraisals, reforestation, and prescribed burning.
+Independent registered foresters representing landowners in Lee County, MS. Sealed-bid timber sales, cruises, appraisals, reforestation, and Prescribed Burning.

 "Incredibly knowledgeable in a variety of ways.
 Incredibly responsive (which is hard to find in this field).
 Polite, patient… very patient.
 Even in pandemic situations he kept things moving forward.
 Highly recommend."